 - 3/4 cup finely diced shishito, Padrón, or Chinese green long pepper

 - Kosher salt and freshly ground black pepper

-- 1/2 cup chopped fresh ripe peeled tomatoes or drained canned tomatoes
+- 1/2 cup chopped peeled ripe fresh tomatoes or drained canned tomatoes

 - 4 eggs, lightly beaten

-- Minced fresh chives, for garnish (optional; see note above)
+- Minced fresh chives, for garnish (optional; see note)

-Return pan to heat and add eggs.
+Return pan to heat and add beaten eggs.
 Season with salt and pepper.
-Cook, stirring frequently, until just barely set.
+Cook, stirring frequently, until eggs are just barely set.
 Immediately remove from heat and gently fold in reserved vegetable mixture.
 Sprinkle with chives, if using, and serve immediately.